ReemX/pnpm-airgap/README.md

 ✅ **Enterprise-ready** - Handles real projects with 500+ dependencies and complex workspace setups
 ✅ **Preserves pnpm benefits** - Maintains version resolution and dependency structure

-**Purpose-built for the pnpm ecosystem.** While pnpm has offline capabilities, it requires packages to be pre-cached. pnpm-airgap bridges the online-to-offline gap by creating that cache from scratch.
+**Purpose-built for the pnpm ecosystem.** pnpm has excellent offline capabilities and actually works better offline than npm once packages are available.
+The challenge is **getting packages into your offline registry** - that's exactly what pnpm-airgap solves.

 ## Why This Workflow is Revolutionary